Exploring Fatty Liver Disease: The Impact of NR and NMN on Liver Health and Glucose Regulation

 Primary Outcomes:

-The study found no significant differences between the NR groups and the placebo group regarding reductions in liver fat, body weight, inflammatory markers, or liver function tests.
+No significant differences were observed between the NR groups and the placebo group regarding reductions in liver fat, body weight, inflammatory markers, or liver function tests.

-A secondary analysis focused on participants with a hepatic fat score below 27% revealed that the standard NR dose resulted in a statistically significant reduction in liver fat—from 20% to 15%—compared to the placebo group, which remained at 20%.
+A secondary analysis of participants with a hepatic fat score below 27% revealed that the standard NR dose resulted in a statistically significant reduction in liver fat—from 20% to 15%—compared to the placebo group, which remained at 20%.
 However, this reduction was not considered clinically significant.

 Mechanisms and Limitations: